World heritage at risk amid Ukraine war, U.N. cultural agency says | Law-Order

 World heritage at risk amid Ukraine war, U.N. cultural agency says

-UNESCO's chief Audrey Azoulay wrote to Russian Foreign Minister Sergei Lavrov at the beginning of March to remind him that Russia is a signatory to the convention for the protection of cultural heritage at the time of war, the agency said.
-But there had been no response so far, it added.
+UNESCO's first preliminary list of totally or partially damaged sites featured 29 religious sites, 16 historical buildings, four museums and four monuments, it said.
+UNESCO chief Audrey Azoulay wrote to Russian Foreign Minister Sergei Lavrov at the beginning of March to remind him that Russia is a signatory to the convention for the protection of cultural heritage at the time of war, the agency said.

+Having initially said Moscow had not responded, UNESCO later said it had received an answer, in which Russia said it was aware of its obligations and was "committed" to them.
+At talks this week, Moscow, which calls its actions in Ukraine a "special military operation" to demilitarise the country, said it would reduce offensives near Kyiv, the capital, and the nearby city of Chernihiv to build trust.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)